Information on obtaining a Salesperson License:

 All initial licensees are required to complete forty-five (45) post-license education hours within one hundred eighty (180) days after the initial license date.
 Post-licensing education courses are available through LREC approved education providers.

 All active real estate licensees must complete twelve (12) hours of approved continuing education course work each year to be eligible to renew their license for the next year.
 Four (4) of the twelve (12) continuing education hours must be completed in mandatory subjects specified by the LREC.
-Continuing education courses are available through LREC approved education providers.
+Continuing education courses are available through LREC approved education providers. **In 2017, all brokers will be required to take and additional Broker Mandatory course.
+For more information click here.**

 License History Verification